helenebrulin/logical_dbs_extractor/README.md

 This script creates RDB snapshots for each logical database of a Redis open source instance.

 All logical databases in a Redis open source instance are persisted in the same RDB file.
-Manually creating RDB files for each logical namespace requires a repetitve loading, flushing and restarting process of an intermediate server.
+Manually creating RDB files for each logical namespace requires a repetitive process of loading, flushing and restarting an intermediate server.

 This script automates this process on an intermediate Redis instance launched as a child process.